Sitemap

 Leading a lean number of armed revolutionaries, mainly Ijaws, he took on the Nigerian State for 12 days in guerrilla warfare and thereby laid the foundation to what is now popularly known as the “Niger Delta Struggle.”
 It was a desperate measure in a desperate time.

 One may not agree with his methods (maybe the question only arises because they have not succeeded in this terrain), but Boro was driven by sound ideologies.
 His 12-day “revolution” is not a testament to an inherent love for violence but is proof, and a reminder, that when an oppressive establishment refuses to heed peaceful and insistent pleas/action, the people may be forced to employ the worst forms of violence.
-Even more so when one watches the life slowly sucked out of the people and things they care about.
+Even more so when one watches the life slowly sucked off the people and things they care about.